TillF/WASA-SED/docs/index.md

 60	270	320	430
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *operat\_start*: Target day of year to open the bottom outlets \[-] <br>
 *operat\_stop*: Target day of year to close the bottom outlets \[-] <br>
 *operat\_elev*: Target water depth of the sub-basin's reservoir during the period the bottom outlets remain open \[m]

 Example: This optional file allows specifying the operation rule of bottom outlets of the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, a target value of controlled outflow discharge through the bottom outlets given in the file ```reservoir.dat``` is applied to the respective sub-basin’s reservoir.
-The bottom outlets of the reservoir located at the outlet point of the sub-basin with the Map-ID 60 are opened on 120th day and closed on 212th of the year.
+The bottom outlets of the reservoir located at the outlet point of the sub-basin with the ID 60 are opened on 120th day and closed on 212th of the year.
 During that period, the reservoir water level should not surpass the elevation of 430 m in order to increase flow velocity and, consequently, sediment release.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without outlet reservoirs or those without data on operation rule of bottom outlets must not be entered in the file.

 **5)** ```cav.dat``` <br>
 (optional)